mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 1. Add the line `pull-filter ignore "redirect-gateway"` to the ovpn file.

-Step 6 deserves a bit of explanation.
-During testing on a local device using the AWS-provided VPN client, I found that AWS Client VPN was still routing all traffic through the VPN—even though `split_tunnel` was enabled.
+> **Note:** Step 6 deserves a bit of explanation.
+During testing on a local device using the AWS-provided > VPN client, I found that AWS Client VPN was still routing all traffic through the VPN—even though `split_tunnel` was enabled.
 The culprit was the `redirect-gateway` flag which the AWS provided client was setting.
+>

-Fortunately, `pull-filter` is one of the supported [OpenVPN directives](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/connect-aws-client-vpn-connect.html#support-openvpn) in the AWS client.
+>Fortunately, `pull-filter` is one of the supported [OpenVPN directives](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/connect-aws-client-vpn-connect.html#support-openvpn) in the AWS client.
 By adding `pull-filter ignore "redirect-gateway"`, we instruct the client to ignore that directive and preserve split-tunnel behavior.

 ### Connect to the Client VPN endpoint

 How you'll connect to the VPN depends on your OS as well as your VPN client.
 AWS provides its own [custom OpenVPN client](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/user-getting-started.html#install-client) that is designed to be compatible with all features of AWS Client VPN.
 However, since the goal was to use this in an Ubuntu Linux GitHub Codespace, we'll just use the bog standard OpenVPN client.

 First we'll install openvpn.